The Black Swan by Thomas Mann

 Thomas Mann's bold and disturbing novella, written in 1952, is the feminine counterpart of his masterpiece Death in Venice.
 Written from the point of view of a woman in what we might now call mid-life crisis, The Black Swan evinces Mann's mastery of psychological analysis and his compelling interest in the intersection of the physical and the spiritual in human behavior.
 It is startlingly relevant to current discussions of the politics of the body, male inscriptions of the feminine, and discourse about and of women.
 The new introduction places this dramatic novella in the context of contemporary feminist and literary concerns, bringing it to the attention of a new generation of readers.

-The 2231st greatest fiction book of all time
+The 5558th greatest book of all time

 This book is on the following lists: